JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 <h1 align='center'>:chess_pawn: Chess :chess_pawn:</h1>
 <p align='center'>
-    Custom made chess app that can be played on 3 different chess sets.
+    Custom made chess app that can be played on 3 different chess sets (themes).
 This chess app also contains additional features.
     These features include the ability to enable and disable game clocks and the en passant rule, keeping player scores, and accessing the list of available moves the current player can make.
 </p>